AlexJohnSadowski/Bookmark-UI/README.md

 ## Recruitment Task

-### This code was created for the purpose of the recruitment task that I was provided with.
+### This code was created for the purpose of the recruitment task.

 ### The website was coded in React + MaterialUI, according to the guidelines and design that I got.